Reconfiguring k-path vertex covers: Hardness Results

 Each connecting part is formed $P_{2k-2}$.
 Note that if we want to cover this path with only one vertex, we must choose one of the two center vertices.
 In our reduction, choosing one of the two vertices corresponds to inward direction, and the other one corresponds to outward direction.

-Now we explain the construction of \textsc{and} gadget.
+Now we explain the construction of the \textsc{and} gadget.
 Consider an NCL \textsc{and} vertex. \figurename~\ref{figure:and_reconf}(a) illustrates all valid orientations of the edges incident to an NCL \textsc{and} vertex.
-Two boxes are joined by an edge if their orientation are adjacent.
+Two boxes are joined by an edge if their orientations are adjacent.
 We construct our \textsc{and} gadget so that it correctly simulates this reconfiguration graph in Fig.~\ref{figure:and_reconf}(a).

 \figurename~\ref{figure:NCLgadget}(a) illustrates our \textsc{and} gadget for the case where $k=3$.
 The main part of \textsc{and} gadget forms $P_k$.
 Note that we must choose at least one of the vertices on this part to obtain $k$-PVC.
-Then we connect one endpoint to two connecting parts which corresponding weight-1 edges, and connect the other endpoint to a connecting part which corresponding weight-2 edge.
+Then we connect one endpoint to two connecting parts which corresponds to weight-1 edges, and connect the other endpoint to a connecting part which corresponds to weight-2 edge.

+If at least one of the weight-1 edges is directed outward, we must choose the endpoint of main part next to the connecting part corresponding to the weight-1 edge to obtain $k$-PVC.
+On the other hand, if the weight-2 edge is directed outward, we must choose the endpoint of main part next to the connecting part corresponding to the weight-2 edge to obtain $k$-PVC.

 Fig.~\ref{figure:and_reconf}(b) illustrates the reconfiguration graph for all $3$-PVCs of the \textsc{and} gadget where we allow to choose at most four vertices as $3$-PVC.
 Each large dashed box surrounds all $3$-PVCs choosing the same vertices from their connecting part.
 Then we can see that these $3$-PVCs are ``internally connected,'' that is, any two $3$-PVCs in the same dashed box are reconfigurable with each other without changing the vertices in connecting parts.
 Furthermore, this gadget preserves the ``external adjacency'' in the following sense: if we contract the $3$-PVCs in the same dashed box in Fig.~\ref{figure:and_reconf}(b) into a single vertex, then the resulting graph is exactly the graph depicted in Fig.~\ref{figure:and_reconf}(a).
 Therefore, we can conclude that our \textsc{and} gadget correctly works as an NCL \textsc{and} vertex.